arthead - stock.adobe.com

 Today's ERP systems are exposed like never before.
 Learn about the most common ERP security issues companies are facing and how IT and security teams can address them.

-Most of these security issues are nothing new, but they've grown exponentially.
+Most of these security issues are nothing new, but they've grown in both prevalence and complexity.
 The first step to improving company security is acknowledging today's challenges.

 Here are the most common ERP security issues and how to address them.